caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Part 2.3: Building an A to Z list web component

-1. Create an HTML to test with, `htdocs/a-to-z-list.html`
+1. Create an HTML file for testing, `htdocs/a-to-z-list.html`
 2. Create our Web Component, `htdocs/modules/a-to-z-list.js`

 macOS and Linux: